 States legislative intent that the FY 2014-15 line item appropriations will be the same as those for FY 2013-14 with certain economic adjustments.
-Executive deletes language; House retains language, updates fiscal year.
+Executive deletes language; House retains language, updates fiscal year; Senate concurs with Executive; Conference concurs with House.